 Don’t Forget the Kids

 Summer reading will keep your kids actively learning too.
 Give them a challenge to read this summer too.
 If they read well, encourage them to read 1 or 2 books a week (or even a book a day, it’s summer they have lots of extra time).
-If they need more time, suggest 1 or 2 books every 2 weeks.
+If they need more time, suggest 1 to 2 books every 2 weeks.

-Books are a wonderful way to grow imagine.
+Books are a wonderful way to grow imagination.
 Summer reading can be more relaxed than school year reading.
 To help grow your child’s love of reading, let you child choose the books he/she would like to read.